actonmass/actonmass.org/content/bills/safe-communities-act.md

   - cindy-friedman
   - christina-minicucci
 scripts:
+  call_request: >-
-  call_request: "Please support the Safe Communities Act.
+    Please support the Safe Communities Act.

-    Immigrant communities in Massachusetts should not be subjected to Trump's racist policies."
+    Immigrant communities in Massachusetts should not be subjected to Trump's racist policies.
   email_request:
     subject: Please support the Safe Communities Act!
 timeline: []